Change in Authorised & Paid Up Capital/Contribution in Company/LLP

 First, to increase the authorised share capital, convene a Board Meeting by providing notice to the Director.
 At the Board Meeting, obtain approval from the Board of Directors for increasing authorised share capital.
 Then fix a date, time, and place for conducting an Extra-Ordinary General meeting to obtain approval of shareholders to increase authorised share capital and make changes to the MOA of the company.

 First, obtain the approval of the Directors of Company present at the meeting to present the notice of Extra-Ordinary General Meeting to the shareholders.
 Then, based on the approval, present the Notice of Extra-Ordinary General Meeting to all shareholders, Directors and Auditor of the Company.

 On time, date and place mentioned on the Notice of Extra-Ordinary General Meeting, conduct the Extra-Ordinary General Meeting and obtain shareholders approval for increase of authorised capital.
 The approval of shareholders for increasing authorised share capital must be in the form of an ordinary resolution.

 File ROC forms

-Once the ordinary resolution is passed at the Extra-Ordinary General Meeting, Form SH-7 must be filed by the company within 30 days of passing of ordinary resolution.
-Along with Form SH-7, the prescribed government fee for authorised capital must be paid and the following documents must be attached:
+Once the ordinary resolution is passed at the Member General Meeting, then eform SH-7 must be filed by the company within 30 days of passing of the ordinary resolution.
+Along with Form SH-7, prescribed government fee for authorised capital must be paid, and the following documents must be attached: